2023 U.S. Poverty Laser Talks

 Problem: Under current law, 19 million children live in homes who do not receive the full benefit of the CTC.
 Most of these children have parents who work full or part time in low-wage jobs and disproportionately come from rural areas.

 Inform: The CTC is the most pro-family policy in a generation.
 [Share your own experience and/or state data on the impact of losing the CTC].
 When the CTC reaches the lowest-income families and is paid monthly, it helps them stay housed, put healthy food on the table, and stay employed.
 Monthly payments put money back into the hands of American families when they need it most, monthly bill time.
-It also allows families to choose how best to use it, whether it was for monthly bills, their child’s education, or even starting small a business.
+It also allows families to choose how best to use it, whether it was for monthly bills, their child’s education, or starting small a business.

 Call to Action: Congress must prioritize effective policies that make families stronger and more prosperous.
 Will you work to expand the CTC to all children in low-income families and with regular payments in any tax legislation this year?